Toggle mobile menu visibility

 A content designer, user advocate and SEND team member meet to review the identified user need(s).
 The aim of the meeting is to discuss how the new content will fulfil user needs.

-Content designer writes a first draft
+Content designer carries out a first edit

-Content review meeting
+Content review

 The content designer, subject matter expert, user advocate and SEND team member discuss the first draft.

-Content designer writes a second draft
+Content designer carries out a second edit

 The content designer writes a second draft based on feedback from the review meeting.